Sunday, 10 July 2016

 We looked forward to reaching the bottom of the slope, where the apple orchards looked cool and inviting.

-They were a disappointment up close, because none of them were tall enough to cast shade on the track.
+However they were a disappointment up close, because none of them were tall enough to cast shade on the track.

 Many of them were dressed like brides in great white veils of bird netting.
 I ate a couple of sour, unripe apples that were almost baked on the tree.